syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 marker.AddVariable("Descriptions",descriptions)

-' Process the markers in the template.
+'Process the markers in the template

 marker.ApplyMarkers()